 The University of Alaska Anchorage is in full compliance with the institutional reporting requirements mandated in Title II of the Higher Education Act Amendments of 1998.
 Please contact the School of Education for a copy of the completed report.

-The College of Education comprises a community of educators dedicated to improving the quality of education.
-The mission of the College of Education is to prepare educators and support the lifelong learning of professionals to embrace diversity and to be intellectually and ethically strong, resilient and passionate in their work with Alaska’s learners, families, educators and communities.
+The School of Education in the College of Arts and Sciences comprises a community of educators dedicated to improving the quality of education.
+The mission of the School of Education is to prepare educators and support the lifelong learning of professionals to embrace diversity and to be intellectually and ethically strong, resilient and passionate in their work with Alaska’s learners, families, educators and communities.
 Programs emphasize the power of learning to transform people’s lives.
 Across the university, faculty members teach professional educators to work in diverse settings, to form and sustain learning partnerships, and to provide learning across the life span.
-The college is confident that this preparation will result in educators’ significant contributions to society.
+The school is confident that this preparation will result in educators’ significant contributions to society.

-The College of Education promotes the following core values in their collegial interactions to ensure that program graduates exhibit:
+The School of Education promotes the following core values in their collegial interactions to ensure that program graduates exhibit:

 - Intellectual vitality: Professional educators examine diverse perspectives, engage in research and scholarship, contribute to knowledge and practice, and apply innovations in technology.